Stability-AI/StableSwarmUI/docs/Using More GPUs.md

         - The `10 current generations` indicates how many images in total are being generated (in this case `10`)
         - The `4 running` indicates how many are currently assigned to a backend GPU (in this case `4` images are assigned).
 Note that generally by default 2 images get assigned to any GPU at a time, so `4 running` indicates that **2** backends are working.
         - The `6 queued` indicates how many images are not yet assigned and are waiting in a queue behind others (in this case `6`).
 You can generally expect queued+running to equal the total (4 + 6 = 10).
         - The `est 3m 50s` is an estimate of how long it will take to generate all the images waiting.
 Note that this is a loose estimate and is likely to be wrong.
-(Currently it has a bug that causes it to improperly compensates for the number of GPUs available and will greatly overestimate time.
-It will also get confused about delays caused by model loading.
-Overall, don't rely on it for much more than a loose guess for right now.
-In the future hopefully it will be adjusted to be more accurate.)
     - Pay close attention to the `running` count.
 Make sure it is double the number of GPUs you expect.
         - If it is just `2`, your Other Machines are not likely not running properly.
         - If it is above 2 but less than double your backends, you may have some backends not working.